kptdev/kpt/docs/kpt_get.md

   REPO_URI:
     URI of a git repository containing 1 or more packages as subdirectories.
-    In most cases the .git suffix should be specified to delimit the REPO_URI from the PKG_PATH, but this is not required for widely recognized repo prefixes. e.g. https://github.com/kubernetes/examples.git
+    In most cases the .git suffix should be specified to delimit the REPO_URI from the PKG_PATH, but this is not required for widely recognized repo prefixes.
+If get cannot parse the repo for the directory and version, then it will print an error asking for '.git' to be specified as part of the argument.
+    e.g. https://github.com/kubernetes/examples.git
     Specify - to read from stdin.

   PKG_PATH:
     Path to remote subdirectory containing Kubernetes Resource configuration files or directories.
-    Specify '/' to fetch the repo root directory.
+    Defaults to the root directory.
     Uses '/' as the path separator (regardless of OS). e.g. staging/cockroachdb